Skimo, which is gaining attention as an additional sport at the 2026 Milan-Cortina Olympics (Italy),

 Gear used in Skimo

-For example, the skis themselves weigh only 600-700g per pair, and the bindings weigh only about 100g.
-This lightness is possible because they are made of lightweight materials, but this also means that they can easily break while skiing.
+For example, the skis themselves weigh only 600-700g per foot, and the bindings weigh only about 100g.
+This lightness is achieved by using lightweight materials, but because of this, they can sometimes break while skiing.

 Skis so light you can lift them with one hand